alexmaryin/docxktm/README.md

 *   **Powerful Templating:**
     *   Simple key-value placeholder replacement (`${variable}`).
     *   Advanced type-safe templating for numbers, dates, and currencies with custom formatting.
-    *   MVEL-based templating for complex object graphs.
+    *   **Rich MVEL2 syntax support** for complex expressions, conditional logic, and loops within templates.
+    *   **Dynamic table population** from collections of objects or JSON strings.
 *   **Comprehensive Styling:** Apply styles to text, paragraphs, tables, rows, and cells.
 *   **Full `docx4j` Access:** Drop down to the underlying `docx4j` API for advanced or unsupported features.